UniMath/agda-unimath/src/foundation/exclusive-disjunction.lagda.md

   {l1 l2 : Level} {A : UU l1} {B : UU l2}
   where

-  map-exclusive-sum-xor : xor-Type A B → exclusive-sum A B map-exclusive-sum-xor (inl a , H) =
+  map-exclusive-sum-xor : xor-type A B → exclusive-sum A B map-exclusive-sum-xor (inl a , H) =
     inl (a , (λ b → is-empty-eq-coproduct-inl-inr a b (H (inr b)))) map-exclusive-sum-xor (inr b , H) =